s-r-e-e-r-a-j/NetShift/README.md

 2. **IP change:**

-- Prompts the user for a change interval (default: 60 seconds) and number of rotations (0 for infinite).
+- Prompts the user for a change interval (default: 60 seconds) and number of changes (0 for infinite).
 - Reloads the Tor service to change identity and fetches the new IP address.